-This course provides an in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
-Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular in-class discussions and projects.
-The topic for the 2024-2025 Senior Seminar is Love and Friendship.
-In this class we'll look at classic and contemporary stories of enduring friendship, unrequited love, friendship breakups, and romance-and of course, how love and friendship sometimes come in conflict-to see how writers challenge us to rethink what we even mean by these seemingly obvious terms, love and friendship.
+Our friends and the people we love are an essential part of our lives.
+These relationships support us, shape us, sometimes cause us pain.
+And they also make for great stories.
+In this class we'll look at classic and contemporary stories of enduring friendship, unrequited love, friendship breakups, and romanceand of course, how love and friendship sometimes come in conflict-to see how writers challenge us to rethink what we even mean by these seemingly obvious terms, love and friendship.